 You live on your terms and at your own pace.
-Life feels fuller when those everyday distractions are gone, that’s what traveling has done for me.
+Life feels fuller when those everyday distractions are gone, that’s what traveling to the most beautiful cities in the world has done for me.

-Traveling has shown me who I am, and the person I aspire to be.
+Traveling to the best places in Europe has shown me who I am, and the person I aspire to be.
 On my first solo trip, my journal began with this simple line.
 “I am a puzzle, and as I experience more countries, sights, and cultures,

 I am finding more pieces of the puzzle.”
-I travel because if I didn’t, I would not only be denying the part of me I love the most but denying the person I want to become.
+I travel to the most beautiful places in the world because if I didn’t, I would not only be denying the part of me I love the most but denying the person I want to become.

 From the first time I traveled, the backpacker in me woke up, and it changed my life forever.
 I don’t know where the road will lead tomorrow, but I am ready to shoulder my backpack and find out.